elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_08.md

 Before adding a licence to your training materials, it is important to keep in mind that licences cannot be revoked.
 The materials will remain covered by the licence you chose, even if you decide to stop distributing the materials later on.

+!!! example "Activity"
-## Learning activity: choosing a licence
+  Learning activity: choosing a licence

 To help you decide which licence is most suitable for your materials, Creative Commons provides a licence chooser.
 In the following activity, you will try out the Creative Commons licence chooser for yourself.